-From Thomas Cook to Mothercare, 2019 saw a string of well-known companies collapse, and we could say goodbye to more in 2020.
+From Thomas Cook to Mothercare, 2019 saw a string of well-known companies collapse, and the outbreak of COVID-19 means we’ll likely say goodbye to more in 2020.

 If it happens to a retailer, venue, or holiday company you’ve bought something from, it doesn’t have to mean your money is lost.